CREDIT FACILITIES AND DEBT

 |Debt Disclosure [Abstract]|

 |CREDIT FACILITIES AND DEBT||

-We have a letter of credit facility with Whitney Bank that provides for up to 20.0 million of letters of credit (“LC Facility”), subject to our cash securitization of the letters of credit, with a maturity date of June 30, 2023.
-Commitment fees on the unused portion of the LC Facility are 0.4% per annum and interest on outstanding letters of credit is 2.0% per annum.
-At June 30, 2021, we had $10.0 million of letters of credit outstanding under the LC Facility, of which $7.0 million expired in July 2021 and the associated cash restriction was released.
+We have a letter of credit facility with Whitney Bank that provides for up to $20.0 million of letters of credit (“LC Facility”), subject to our cash securitization of the letters of credit, with a maturity date of June 30, 2023.
+Commitment fees on the unused portion of the LC Facility are 0.4% per annum and interest on outstanding letters of credit is 1.5% per annum.
+At September 30, 2022, we had $1.7 million of outstanding letters of credit under the LC Facility.

 We issue surety bonds in the ordinary course of business to support our projects.
-At June 30, 2021, we had $110.8 million of outstanding surety bonds, of which $50.0 million relates to our MPSV projects that are subject to dispute.
-See Note 6 for further discussion of our MPSV dispute.
+At September 30, 2022, we had $121.1 million of outstanding surety bonds, of which $50.0 million relates to our MPSV projects that are subject to dispute, $55.8 million relates to our Active Retained Shipyard Contracts, and $15.3 million relates to our Fabrication Division contracts and certain of our insurance coverages.
+See Note 7 for further discussion of our MPSV dispute.

 Mortgage Agreement and Restrictive Covenant Agreement